trychlos/pwix-editor/README.md

 ## Cookies and comparable technologies

-`pwix:editor` may use `localStorage` to record the last `teSwitch` state, but only if asked so through the `storeSwitchState` configuration parameter.
+`pwix:editor` may use `localStorage` to record some valuable data.

+### `pwix:editor/switch_state`

+The last `teSwitch` state.

+Allowed/disallowed through the `storeSwitchState` configuration parameter.

-This is considered a disableable functional _cookie_, and is advertised as such to the cookieManager if present.
+This is considered a disableable functional _cookie_, and is advertised as such to the CookieManager if present.

 ---
 P. Wieser